Post-Traumatic Stress Disorder - Recovery

 often feel more in control.
 You accept what the traumatic event did and take

 steps to improve your life.
-You can:

 - Learn about PTSD to better understand how and